watson-data-kits/python-sdk/README.md

 ## Usage

 Each kit has its own class with endpoints implemented as methods of the class.
+Query parameters should be passed as keyword arguments.
 Here we use the `TravelKit` as an example:
 ```
-from data_kits import TravelKit
+from watson_data_kits import TravelKit

 kit = TravelKit(api_key='YOUR_API_KEY', api_url='API_URL', instance_id='INSTANCE_ID')